exercism/python/exercises/practice/hamming/.approaches/introduction.md

 # Introduction

 There are various ways to solve Hamming.
-One approach is to iterate over either a range of indexs or to use [zip][zip].
+One approach is to iterate over either a range of indexes or to use [zip][zip].
-Another appraoch is to use the range of indexs.
+Another approach is to use the range of indexes.
 Some other approaches could be to use enumerate, or filter with lambda.

 ## General guidance

 The goal of this exercise is to compare two DNA strands and count how many of the nucleotides are different from their equivalent in the other string.
-The most common way is to use some kind of loop to iterate over the two strands and compare the nucleotides which has the same index.
+The most common way is to use some kind of loop to iterate over the two strands and compare the nucleotides with the same index.

 ## Approach: Iterating over a range of indexes

 Using range is an approach to iterate over a sequence.
 Although it is not the most pythonic way, it is a good way to start.
-The reasson to use range is that it is a built-in function and it is very fast.
+The reason to use range is that it is a built-in function and it is very fast.
 The downside is that it only works with iterators that can be indexed, like lists and strings.
 While a built in function like `enumerate()` can take any iterator.